adamwulf/PerformanceBezier/README.md

 This code was originally part of [Loose Leaf](https://getlooseleaf.com/).
 Additional components and libraries from the app [have also been open sourced](https://getlooseleaf.com/opensource/).

+## Available as a Swift Package!

+Install PerformanceBezier in your project through Swift Package Manager as of v1.3.0!

 ## What is this?

 This framework adds caching into every UIBezierPath so that common operations can